To fully explore my transition from Christian fundamentalism to atheism would require an

 whether I prayed for their healing or not, and others recovered, whether I prayed for them or

 Some of the starving children were fed — because we also sent money.
-No one was fed miraculously.
+No one was fed by miracles.

-Of course, if someone recovered and I had prayed, it was a “miracle”.
-If someone
+Of course, if the outcome matched the prayer, it was a “miracle”.
+If it

 didn’t, I forgot it as quickly as possible or muttered something about it being God’s